Nick-98-coder/HR-Data-Analytics-Project/README.md

 # HR-Data-Analytics-Project
+## Do click the PDF files in the file name order to know the out come of this project.
-## Download pb the file and Visualize it for better experience of my skills
+## Download .pbix the file and Visualize it for better experience of my skills.